 - Celebrate team birthdays and anniversaries – and not only for high performers.
 Show everyone some love at least once a year.

 If you want to get even more creative about team building activities and rewards, just Google it.
-There a lot of great resources out there, including this blog by CR Worldwide.
+There a lot of great resources out there.

 If you’d like some help with culture or with your dental marketing, give GPM a call.
 We work with amazing dental consultants who can help you build a happier work environment, one that lets you focus on what you do best – making people smile.